VisionSystemsInc/terra/docs/terra/settings.rst

 .. option:: logging.server.port

   The port that the logging server will listen on.
-The default is to used the default logging port 9020.
-However when launching multiple terra runs in parallel, it may become neccesary to prevent port collisions.
+The default is to use the default logging port 9020.
+However when launching multiple terra runs in parallel, it may become necessary to prevent port collisions.
 Setting the port to ``0`` will avoid this issue and allow the OS to select a random port whose value will be accessible via ``terra.settings.loggin.server.port``.